 The name (friendly name, not ARN) of the IAM user for which you want to set the permissions boundary.

-The ARN of the policy that is used to set the permissions boundary for the user.
+The ARN of the managed policy that is used to set the permissions boundary for the user.

 Reads arguments from the JSON string provided.
 The JSON string follows the format provided by